top of page

 Body Composition Changes

 Even small, consistent overeating adds up.
 Emotional eating often leads to excess calorie intake, which shows up as gradual fat gain—typically around the midsection.
 It’s subtle, but over time it affects confidence and physical performance.
+That’s why emotional eating often becomes part of weight loss and weight management for men, even when the trigger starts with stress instead of appetite.

 Mental Effects